TBerrigan2101/project-two/README.md

 - It was proposed by mentor that I created an overlay div for the buttons once the buttons are clicked to avoid the user pressing the button too quickly after picking their option.

-- I would like to reintroduce the 'interval' feature that I mention in the busg section below.
+- I would like to reintroduce the 'interval' feature that I mention in the bugs section below.

 - I would like to have some type of animation for revealing the cards.